jchunky/object_oculus/README.md

 This modest little update retains the original `what?` method, but that was from the halcyon days of 2006, before the Ruby community had a rough consensus that `?` methods should be returning a true or false value (or at least something useable as such).
 I've aliased that method as `what_equals`.

+You can add arguments by either supplying additional arguments after the expected result or by using the `given` method.
+So the following two queries are equivalent:

+    5.given(1).what_equals 6
+    5.what_equals 6, 1

 Note also the addition of helpers like `whats_exactly`, which will only find exact matches, and `what_matches`, which will match a regular expression: